 And a new favourite of ours is Craft, with some very impressive new features and plug-ins that will benefit us as the developer as well as the client and their business.

 Wordpress is very popular.
 A demonstration of its popularity is in the fact that 18.9% of all self-hosted sites on the web use Worpress.
 Yes, you read that correctly.
-But we don't recommend Wordpress here at Shape, and you can read why here.
+But we don't recommend Wordpress here at Shape, and you can read why we prefer not to work with Wordpress.

 I hope this article has helped you understand what the constantly mentioned three letter acronym “CMS” is and what it does.